-Diagnosis of GER & GERD in Children & Teens
+Diagnosis of GER & GERD in Children

-In most cases, a doctor diagnoses gastroesophageal reflux (GER) by reviewing a child or teen’s symptoms and medical history.
-If symptoms of GER do not improve with lifestyle changes and anti-reflux medicines, he or she may need testing.
+In most cases, doctors diagnose gastroesophageal reflux (GER) and gastroesophageal reflux disease (GERD) by reviewing a child’s symptoms and medical history.
+If symptoms suggest GERD, doctors may recommend treatment with lifestyle changes or medicines, instead of doing tests.

 What tests do doctors use to diagnose GERD?

-Esophageal pH and impedance monitoring
+Esophageal pH monitoring

 This content is provided as a service of the National Institute of Diabetes and Digestive and Kidney Diseases